oracle-livelabs/apex/scm-ai-agent/4-add-core-tools/4-add-supplier-evaluation-tools.md

 In this lab, you will:

 - Add supplier evaluation tools to identify stock risk, compare suppliers, and review delivery performance

-- Add a human confirmation checkpoint before any write action runs

 - Add the tool that creates the planned purchase order